VimWorkgroup/workproducts/README.md

 ... or help us to add more language specific solutions.
 Here is the [template file](solutions/_template.md).

+For [langserver](https://langserver.org) we have [dedicated tutorials](solutions/langserver.md) in which we cover the installation, configuration and usage.
+There are already some langserver plugins availabe, but we will talk about the probably most used [CoC](solutions/coc.md) plugin first.
+Maybe we can cover more when this chapter is finished.

 ## Link Collection
 A good and maintained [link collection](linkcollection/linkcollection.md) shouldn't be missing.
 But don't worry, we do not list every site that provides a small Vim tutorial.